esl-ctu/tracexpert/docs/ttest.md

 1. **1-order t-vals 0 vs 1** contains results for t-test between classes 0 and 1
 2. ...

 Each output stream contains N t-values followed by N degrees of freedom, where N is the number of samples in a trace.
+Both the t-values and the degrees of freedom are a 8 bytes long real numbers (double).

 ### Example usage